 Share: Explain to students that, in order to build their agility and learn to protect their information, they'll work in teams to create a game plan.
-Break students into small groups.
-Each group will research and document things to watch out for (awareness), things to avoid (prevention), and things to do (protection) to prevent identity theft, based on the focus areas below.
-Refer them to the Identity Theft Protection Game Plan on page 7 of their Student Activities guide.
+Break students out into small groups.
+Each group will research and document things to watch out for (awareness), things to avoid (prevention) and things to do (protection).
+Refer them to the Identity Theft Protection Game Plan on page 8 of their Student Activities guide.

-Assign: Direct each group to focus on one of the areas below as they open the Identity Theft Protection Game Plan on page 7 of their Student Activities guide.
+Assign: Direct each group to focus on one of the areas below as they open the Identity Theft Protection Game Plan on page 8 of their Student Activities guide.
 You may have more than one group working on each of the focus areas.

-- Protecting yourself online

-- Protecting yourself in real life while out and about

-- Protecting yourself at home and on your devices
+- Protecting yourself online - Protecting yourself in real life (IRL) while out and about - Protecting yourself at home and on your devices

-- Protecting yourself during travel

-- Protecting yourself while banking

-Debrief: Following the activity, examine the game plans you created as a whole group; add any strategies the group may have missed using the Answer Key on pages 14 to 15 of this guide.
+Debrief: Following the activity, examine the game plans you created as a whole group; add any strategies the group may have missed using the Answer Key on pages 12 to 13 of this guide.